-The Black Angus is a large polled (hornless) breed of beef cattle with a solid black color and a short, compact body.
+The black Angus is a large polled (hornless) breed of beef cattle with a solid black color and a short, compact body.

 The Angus is relatively short in stature compared to other cattle breeds.
-Average market weight is 1,000-1,300 pounds.
+Average market weight is 1000-1300 pounds (453.6-589.7 kg).

 Black Angus beef cattle are popular with ranchers due to their ease of keep and large amount of meat produced.
 Numerous byproducts can also be made from the bone, hooves, hide, hair, and fatty acids.
 These byproducts include gelatin, film, baseball gloves, shampoo, cosmetics, and crayons.